Specifications of Costa Concordia

 Review of Costa Concordia

-After reading all these details, you will understand why Concordia's sinking was declared the most "stupidly unique" passenger ship disaster of all times.
-The liner sank on the evening of January 13 (2012) - Friday 13th (this combination again) off the Tuscan West Coast of Italy near Giglio Island.
+After reading all these details, you will understand why Concordia's sinking was declared the most "stupidly unique" passenger ship disaster of all time.
+The liner sank on the evening of January 13 (2012) - Friday 13th (this combination again) off Tuscany's West Coast, near Giglio Island.
 The vessel's sinking was a true disaster - both as lost lives and financial losses.
 It subsequently became a major cruise ship safety issue.

 The fuel extraction started on February 11, 2012.
 The position of the half-submerged cruise vessel offered some relief.
 It was on the coast side of Giglio, thus relatively sheltered from heavy seas.
 After pumping the fuel out, the next step was to upright the vessel, and when afloat to tow it away.
 The fuel-pumping job was completed successfully on March 25, 2012.